curriculum-crawler/curriculum-crawler/README.md

 - Our front-end developer had an unfortunate accident with bone fractures and another back-end developer had a conflict.
 For that reason, Edwin (PO) and Prity (SM) played development roles and sized the stories.

 ## Sprint 1 Backlog screenshot
-https://github.com/curriculum-crawler/curriculum-crawler/tree/master/images/Sprint_1_backlog.png
+Screenshot taken with approved guidance from Professor Richard. https://github.com/curriculum-crawler/curriculum-crawler/tree/master/images/Sprint_1_backlog.png

 ## Sprint 1 Story sizes